How it Works

 *The Human Resource form is used to obtain an employee ID (non-paid teaching specialist).

-Instructors are notified of their UMC Faculty collaborator assigned to them and sent a College in the High School Instructors Manual which includes tutorials and training materials.
+Instructors are notified of their UMN Crookston faculty mentor assigned to them and sent a College in the High School *Orientation ppt, which includes tutorials and training materials.

-* This information is the stepping stone along with the assistance from the Liberal Arts and Education Department in getting a new CIHS instructor oriented to the CIHS program at the University of Minnesota Crookston.
+* This information is the stepping stone, along with the assistance from the Humanities, Social Sciences, and Education Department, in getting a new CIHS instructor oriented to the CIHS program at the University of Minnesota Crookston.

-Once an instructor is approved, the Liberal Arts and Education Department establishes the class through the Academic Department (discipline specific) and the Office of the Registrar.
+Once an instructor is approved, CIHS establishes the class through the Office of the Registrar and the Academic Department (discipline specific) mentor is notified.
 Once the course is established in the course registration system, students can begin filing their applications for admission and registration.
 Students must meet the following qualifications to participate:

-In order for a high school student to register for UMC course credit the student must have:
+In order for a high school student to register for UMN Crookston course credit the student must have:

 - cumulative grade point average of 3.0 or higher